 In the late 1980s an unprecedented coalition of eight governmental agencies was given the task of identifying environmentally and economically responsible ways to utilize materials dredged from an expansion of the Galveston Bay ship channel.
 The Beneficial Uses Group (BUG) was formed, and the decision was made to construct marshes and a bird island with the dredged material.
 Houston Audubon was involved with the planning of the bird island early in the process and entered into a contract with the Port of Houston to plant and manage the vegetation on the 6-acre, 6-sided island that was eventually created.
-Houston Audubon in partnership with Audubon Texas took over management of Evia Island in December of 2001, and Evia is now a productive nesting island.
+Houston Audubon took over management of Evia Island in December of 2001, and Evia is now a productive nesting island.

 The Story of Evia Island - If You Build It, Who Will Come?